AliOsm/phlex-icons/README.md

 And happy to extend to other icon packs!

+Thanks [nejdetkadir](https://github.com/nejdetkadir) for creating [Phlex::Heroicons](https://github.com/nejdetkadir/phlex-heroicons) as it was the base for this gem.

 ## Installation

 Install the gem and add it to the application's Gemfile by executing: